Who is considered the next of kin for life insurance?

 These are notable wrinkles regarding who is next of kin in North Carolina law:

-- Some states do not recognize estranged/formally separated spouses in the next-of-kin order, but North Carolina is a state that does.
+- Some states do not recognize estranged/formally separated spouses in the next of kin order, but North Carolina is a state that does.

 - The order only goes as far as your adult siblings.